Skip to main content

 11. Reduced Exercise Tolerance

 Low levels of vitamin C can impair physical performance and stamina.
-It is involved in the body’s energy metabolism and muscle function.
+It is involved in the body’s energy metabolism and plays a subtle but crucial role in how muscles respond to training, recovery, and stress adaptation.
 If you're vitamin C deficient, you may find it harder to engage in exercise or strenuous physical activities, with quicker fatigue and longer recovery periods after workouts.

 12. Higher Susceptibility to Allergies